dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T1341: Personal choice in wellness should be respected.
+### T1341: Individuals should have the right to responsibly use marijuana.

 |Support|
 |---|